What we can support

 - Interpretation of images, artefacts and exhibitions

-The above areas of support may focus on different aspects of WA War history, for example; Aboriginal service men and women, post-war migration to WA, prisoners of War from WA or the impact of war on women.
+The focus may be on many different aspects of WA war history, for example; Aboriginal service men and women, post-war migration to WA, prisoners of war from WA or the impact of war on women.

 - Benefit of the project to the Western Australian community